 The clinical presentation will clearly depend upon the location of the tumor.
 Typically patients with brainstem tumors present with multiple cranial nerve palsies, depending on the location of the tumor, and signs of raised intracranial pressure.
 Cerebellar signs may also be elicited including ataxia, dysarthria, nystagmus and sleep apnea.

 Diffuse midline glioma H3 K27M–mutant can be found throughout the midline structures of the central nervous system:

 - pontine: most common

 - spinal cord

-H3 K27M–mutant diffuse midline gliomas usually appear histologically as astrocytic tumours.
-In a minority of cases they appear histologically low-grade (without mitotic figures, microvascular proliferation or necrosis), however, even then they are considered WHO grade IV tumours 3.
+H3 K27M–mutant diffuse midline gliomas usually appear histologically as astrocytic tumors.
+In a minority of cases they appear histologically low-grade (without mitotic figures, microvascular proliferation or necrosis), however, even then they are considered WHO grade IV tumors 3.

 - S100: positive 3

 - H3F3A K27M mutation: usually positive, although other mutations are also recognised (see below) 3

 - chromogranin-A: negative